 “The once pleasant thumpthump gurgle slap of the creek is now an endless jabbering of blind nature which doesn’t understand anything in the first place – My old thoughts about the slit of a billion years covering all this and all cities and generations eventually is just a dumb old thought, “Only a silly old sober fool could think it, imagine gloating over such nonsense” (because in one sense the drinker learns wisdom, in the words of Goethe or Blake or whichever it was “The pathway to wisdom lies through excess”) – But in this condition you can only say “Wisdom is just another way to make people sick” – I’m SICK I yell emphatically to the trees, to the woods around, to the hills above, looking around desperately, nobody cares.”
 (97-98)

 The novel goes through several cycles of Kerouac seeking healing, finding peace in nature only to relapse in drunken fugues.
 The narrator Jack Duluoz (I have been calling him Kerouac in this description, but as is the case of all of Kerouac’s semi-autobiographical novels, he uses pseudonyms for all of the beat writers of the time) finds himself in a relationship with a young woman, named Billie.
-Billie has a child from another man and she is abusive towards the child and will encourage Jack to have sex with the child in the room.
+Billie has a child from another man and she is abusive towards the child and will encourage Jack to have sex with her while the child is present in the room.
 The circle of friends Jack finds himself around Billie include a man who speaks of molesting young girls.
+The moral depravity Kerouac has found himself living within is laid bare, on the table in all its brutality.
 It is acknowledged that none of the beat writers, Kerouac included, give much credit to woman in any of their works (and this may be due to the sentiments of the 1950’s era), but the inclusion of these disgusting behaviors (a girlfriend who beats her son and a friend who openly speaks of molesting children) are examples of how low Jack has sunk.
 In an attempt to release himself from his patterns of alcoholism and his old friends, he finds himself the worse off, surrounded by people that pull him lower.
 These behaviors of others around him are what push Jack over the edge into an inevitable mental breakdown out of total disgust with all that is wrong with the world and himself.
 He is reduced to a child himself, unable to function with out others, both needing their presence and constantly disgusted by their and his own behaviors: